 SCCM 1810 Updates – Improvements in SCCM Run Scripts

-There are many improvements for SCCM run scripts deployment in the recent releases of SCCM.
-One of the latest releases is SCCM 1810 and the following are some of the improvements which Microsoft brought in.
+There are many improvements for SCCM run script deployment in the recent releases of SCCM.
+One of the latest releases is SCCM 1810, and the following are some of the upgrades which Microsoft brought in.

 With SCCM 1810, you can view detailed script output in raw or structured JSON format.
 The following SCCM script performance and troubleshooting improvements apply from SCCM 1810 version onwards: